💬

 When using the campsite's electrical facilities, campers wishing to plug in their electric vehicles must obtain an authorization sticker.
 This sticker is mandatory for any use of the site's electricity for charging electric vehicles.
 The vehicle may only be charged on the rental site indicated on the sticker.

-Conditions of acquisition: the sticker can be obtained from the campsite management, upon payment of an annual or seasonal rate defined by the management.
-The acquisition of this sticker allows the camper to use the electricity from their pitch to recharge their electric vehicle, in compliance with the rules and safety defined by the campsite.
+Conditions of acquisition : the sticker can be obtained from the campsite management, upon payment of an annual or seasonal rate defined by the management.
+The acquisition of this sticker allows the camper to use the electricity from his pitch to recharge his electric vehicle, in compliance with the rules and safety defined by the campsite.

 Terms of use: The sticker allows you to use the electricity supplied to the camper's location to recharge an electric vehicle.